frephs/IS24-AM21/documentation_wip/network_protocol.md

         Client -) ServerConnectionHandler : client.heartBeat()
     end
-    else All players are in the game ServerConnectionHandler -> Controller: controller.playerJoinedGame(..)
+    else All players are in the game ServerConnectionHandler -> Controller: controller.playerJoinedGame(...)
-        loop for each client in the game ServerConnectionHandler -) Client in the lobby view: listener.playerJoinedGame ServerConnectionHandler -) Client in the game view: listener.playerJoinedGame end
+        loop for each client in the game ServerConnectionHandler -) Client in the lobby view: listener.playerJoinedGame(...)
+        ServerConnectionHandler -) Client in the game view: listener.playerJoinedGame(...) end
         Controller -> Controller : Controller.gameStarted(gameId)
         loop for each client in the game view